thiago-slb/face-pose-detection/README.md

 File: `hooks/useFaceDetection.ts`

 Responsibilities:
-- runs frame processing with throttling (`processEveryNFrames`, default 2)
+- runs frame processing with frame-skip throttling (`processEveryNFrames`, default 2)
 - forwards current `targetPose` directly from the worklet closure into native `processFrame(...)`
 - maps native guidance to app guidance model
 - handles native captured events
 - supports mock mode (`mockMode = !isPluginLinked` by default)
 - updates React state on interval (`stateUpdateIntervalMs`, default 100ms)

+Worklet-level guidance throttle:
+- capture results bypass all throttling and are dispatched to JS immediately
+- guidance results are gated by a 100ms SharedValue timestamp in the worklet, capping JS thread wakeups at ~10 Hz regardless of camera frame rate

 ### 4.3 Scan flow hook